Year of the Rat, Vietnam, 1972: Reception

 SPI co-founder Jim Dunnigan noted that Year of the Rat "Got high praise from players with access to classified details of actual operations."
 However, in a 1976 poll conducted by SPI to determine the most popular board wargames in North America, Year of the Rat placed a poor 159th out of 202 games.

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nick Palmer complimented the evenness of the game, calling it "Fairly well balanced and skill demanding on both sides (especially the Communists, who lose heavily in all straightforward fights in the open.)"
 Despite this, Palmer concluded that the game was "not wildly exciting."

 In Issue 27 of Moves, Phil Kosnett found that having only one main scenario limited the replayability of Year of the Rat, and proposed four new scenarios simulating the recently concluded March 1975 Ho Chi Minh Campaign by North Vietnam that had quickly brought an end to the Vietnam War.

 Likewise Issue 9 of JagdPanther also published new scenarios for Year of the Rat, including a Cambodia variant, and a variant focused on North Vietnam's final March 1975 offensive.

+In Issue 18 of Fire & Movement, Rodger B. MacGowan noted, "Year of the Rat is one of the most important games on the Vietnam War and should be in your games library."